Blog

 Physical Asset verification allows companies to assess asset conditions, supporting necessary adjustments to their useful lives or additional repairs.
 For example, a production asset in a heavily used area may experience more wear than initially expected, requiring a revised depreciation rate to reflect its economic value accurately.

-Physical Asset Verification also supports internal control measures, reconciling asset locations and condition data, and verifying that cost center changes are accurately recorded.
-Accurate information on asset location and cost center changes is crucial for precise cost allocations and segment reporting, preventing discrepancies that could impact the company’s overall financial picture.
+Physical Asset Verification also strengthens internal controls by reconciling asset locations and conditions and verifying accurate cost center updates.
+Accurate asset location and cost center updates ensure precise cost allocations and segment reporting, preventing discrepancies that affect the company’s financial picture.

 Automated Physical Asset Verification for Accuracy of Depreciation and Asset Valuation